modin-project/modin/docs/development/architecture.rst

     - Uses the Ray_ execution framework.
     - The storage format is `pandas` and the in-memory partition type is a pandas DataFrame.
     - For more information on the execution path, see the :doc:`experimental pandas on Ray </flow/modin/experimental/core/execution/ray/implementations/pandas_on_ray/index>` page.
-- :doc:`OmniSci on Native </development/using_omnisci>` (experimental)
+- :doc:`HDK on Native </development/using_hdk>` (experimental)
-    - Uses OmniSciDB as an engine.
+    - Uses HDK as an engine.
-    - The storage format is `omnisci` and the in-memory partition type is a pyarrow Table.
+    - The storage format is `hdk` and the in-memory partition type is a pyarrow Table.
 When defaulting to pandas, the pandas DataFrame is used.
-    - For more information on the execution path, see the :doc:`OmniSci on Native </flow/modin/experimental/core/execution/native/implementations/omnisci_on_native/index>` page.
+    - For more information on the execution path, see the :doc:`HDK on Native </flow/modin/experimental/core/execution/native/implementations/hdk_on_native/index>` page.
 - :doc:`Pyarrow on Ray </development/using_pyarrow_on_ray>` (experimental)
     - Uses the Ray_ execution framework.
     - The storage format is `pyarrow` and the in-memory partition type is a pyarrow Table.